knuthy/Expresstrade/README.md

 ```

 ## Configuring Expresstrade and Opskins user authentication
-To be able to fetch user data, and send requests using the Opskins Trade API, we'll need to configure both the Express trade service and the Opskins user authentication API.
+To be able to fetch user data, and send requests using the Opskins Trade API, we'll need to configure both the Exprestrade service and the Opskins user authentication API.

 Below is the easiest way to do so.
 ```javascript